-The library provides access to bibliographic databases subscribed on CD-ROM.
-The AGRIS, HORT-CD, CAB-CD, AGRICOLA, TREE-CD databases are available on CD-ROM in the multimedia center of the library.
-The multimedia centre provides access to a number of IP-based /subscribed databases to the students
+The library provides access to bibliographic databases subscribed on cd rom.
+The following databases are available on CD-ROM in the multimedia center of the library AGRIS, HORT-CD, CAB-CD, AGRICOLA, TREE-CD.
+The multimedia center provides access to a number of IP-Based /Subscribed databases to the students